“There are so many people working so hard and achieving so little.” Andy Grove

 To ensure transparency in the process, all OKRs should be published and should be readily available to everyone in the organization.

-It is very important to establish time periods that allow for deadlines in order to meet the objectives.
+It is very important to establish deadlines in order to meet the objectives.
 OKRs work optimally when the year is divided into four parts and they are set quarterly.
-This allows you to focus on what is a priority and establish a basis for immediate feedback, which is another advantage regarding this general objective-setting system.
+This allows you to focus on priorities and establish a basis for immediate feedback, which is another advantage regarding this objective-setting system.

 What is the history behind the OKR methodology?